 '''

 auto sz = S.sizeof; // 14

-'''

 Setting the alignment of a field aligns it to that power of 2, regardless of the size of the field.

-'''

 struct S

 {

 align (4):

 byte a; // placed at offset 0

 byte b; // placed at offset 4

 short c; // placed at offset 8

 }

-auto sz = S.sizeof; // 12

 '''

 Do not align references or pointers that were allocated using NewExpression on boundaries that are not a multiple of size_t.
-The garbage collector assumes that pointers and references to go allocated objects will be on size_t byte boundaries.
-If they are not, undefined behavior will result.
+The garbage collector assumes that pointers and references to GC allocated objects will be on size_t byte boundaries.